 →

-The form must contain a leaf member of the account dimension (placed in Restriction or Pages), one dimension in columns, and another in rows.
+The form must contain a leaf member of the Account dimension (placed in Restriction or Pages), one dimension in columns, and another in rows.

 The Account and Time dimensions must not be placed in Rows.